RTEMS/rtems-docs/c-user/glossary.rst

         :term:`return value` to indicate a successful operation or error conditions.

+    Strong APA
+        Strong APA is a specialization of :term:`APA`.
+Schedulers which implement strong APA recursively searches for a processor in the :term:`thread`'s affinity set, whenever a thread becomes ready for execution, followed by the processors in the affinity set of threads that are assigned the processor present in the ready thread's affinity set.
+This is done to find a thread to processor mapping that does not violate the priority ordering and to provide a thread to processor mapping with a higher total priority of the threads allocated a processor.
+Similar analysis is done when a thread blocks.
+See also :cite:`Cerqueira:2014:LPA`.

     suspend
         A term used to describe a task that is not competing for the CPU because it has had a ``rtems_task_suspend`` directive.